kestra-io/helm-charts/charts/kestra/README.md

 ```

 No need of taking care of `configurationPath:`; It's automatically managed by the chart.

 If you need to add extra environment variables from existing ConfigMaps or Secrets, you can still use `extraEnv` and `extraEnvFrom` under the `common` entry.

+If you want your deployment to restart if `configurations.application` change, you can enable the option `common.configmapReloader.enabled: true` (default to false).

 ### We upgrade also the way the dind is managed.
 It's now under the `dind` entry in the values.yaml.